Power Wise FAQs

 Q: What is Pay It Forward (PIF) Contribution?

 A: The Pay-It-Forward (PIF) Contribution is a means to sustain Power Wise.
 GIPL pays $1,000 for each Energy Audit, but we are able to offer this service to congregations for only $300 – $500 because our funding organizations and contributions from our partners subsidize the remaining amount.

-We ask that your congregation contribute to GIPL an amount equal to the cost of your audit ($300 – $500) for a period of three years.
+We ask that your congregation contribute to GIPL an amount equal to the cost of your audit ($300 – $500) one time, in addition to the cost of your audit, one year after your audit is completed.
 There are over 15,000 communities of faith in Georgia that could use an Energy Audit, and our hope is that you will help continue this program through your PIF contribution.